Ceritoturris nataliae

 Ceritoturris nataliae is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 It was formerly included within the subfamily Crassispirinae of the family Turridae.

 Description

-The length of the shell attains 5.2 mm, its diameter 1.9 mm.
+The length of the shell attains 5.2 mm, its diameter is 1.9 mm.

 Distribution

 This marine species was found on the continental shelf of Natal and Zululand, South Africa at depths between 50 m and 90 m.